mobify/workshop--adaptivejs-components/README.md

 1. Enter following command on the command line in Terminal:

     ```
     git reset --hard HEAD && git clean -df
     ```

     This command resets the branch.
 The end result of this command is that only the first folder is now the location of the project files.

-2. Now run the following command to proceed to the project set up branch:
+2. Now run the following command to proceed to the next topic in the workshop:

     ```
     git checkout part-4-create-new-component
     ```

-2. Now, follow this link to the directions in the next branch's [README](https://github.com/mobify/workshop--adaptivejs-components/blob/part-4-create-new-component/README.md).
+3. Proceed to [Creating a New Component](https://github.com/mobify/workshop--adaptivejs-components/blob/part-4-create-new-component/README.md), the fourth and final topic in the workshop!